Datadog (DDOG) Gains But Lags Market: What You Should Know

-Coming into today, shares of the data analytics and cloud monitoring company had lost 14.21% in the past month.
-In that same time, the Computer and Technology sector lost 8.41%, while the S&P 500 lost 4.61%.
+Heading into today, shares of the data analytics and cloud monitoring company had lost 14.23% over the past month, lagging the Computer and Technology sector's loss of 0.17% and the S&P 500's gain of 1% in that time.

 Wall Street will be looking for positivity from Datadog as it approaches its next earnings report date.
 On that day, Datadog is projected to report earnings of $0.19 per share, which would represent a year-over-year decline of 5%.
-Meanwhile, the Zacks Consensus Estimate for revenue is projecting net sales of $446.35 million, up 36.83% from the year-ago period.
+Our most recent consensus estimate is calling for quarterly revenue of $446.35 million, up 36.83% from the year-ago period.

-Investors should also note any recent changes to analyst estimates for Datadog.
+It is also important to note the recent changes to analyst estimates for Datadog.
 These revisions typically reflect the latest short-term business trends, which can change frequently.
 As a result, we can interpret positive estimate revisions as a good sign for the company's business outlook.

-Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Within the past 30 days, our consensus EPS projection has moved 9.09% higher.
-Datadog is holding a Zacks Rank of #3 (Hold) right now.
+The Zacks Rank system ranges from #1 (Strong Buy) to #5 (Strong Sell).
+It has a remarkable, outside-audited track record of success, with #1 stocks delivering an average annual return of +25% since 1988.
+Over the past month, the Zacks Consensus EPS estimate has moved 19.34% higher.
+Datadog is holding a Zacks Rank of #2 (Buy) right now.

-Digging into valuation, Datadog currently has a Forward P/E ratio of 58.35.
-Its industry sports an average Forward P/E of 40.15, so we one might conclude that Datadog is trading at a premium comparatively.
+Valuation is also important, so investors should note that Datadog has a Forward P/E ratio of 62.71 right now.
+This represents a premium compared to its industry's average Forward P/E of 41.39.

-Also, we should mention that DDOG has a PEG ratio of 1.35.
+It is also worth noting that DDOG currently has a PEG ratio of 1.45.
 The PEG ratio is similar to the widely-used P/E ratio, but this metric also takes the company's expected earnings growth rate into account.
-DDOG's industry had an average PEG ratio of 2 as of yesterday's close.
+Internet - Software stocks are, on average, holding a PEG ratio of 2.08 based on yesterday's closing prices.

 The Internet - Software industry is part of the Computer and Technology sector.
-This industry currently has a Zacks Industry Rank of 64, which puts it in the top 26% of all 250+ industries.
+This group has a Zacks Industry Rank of 42, putting it in the top 17% of all 250+ industries.

 You can find more information on all of these metrics, and much more, on Zacks.com.